SAP-archive/cloud-platform-iot-starterkit/misc/security/README.md

 # Security aspects

-Security plays a very important role for the deployment of IoT scenarios in productive scenarios.
+Security plays a very important role for the deployment of IoT scenarios in productive environments.
 The Starterkit examples concentrate of the aspect of demonstrating basic IoT Services mechanisms.
-Whereas e.g. some code-snippets show how to harden a solution against e.g. Man-in-the-Middle attacks that try to spoof a HCP server in order to get access to sensitive payloads or credentials this is not generally the case for all examples and other security
+Whereas some code snippets show how to harden a solution against e.g. Man-in-the-Middle attacks that try to spoof a HCP server in order to get access to sensitive payloads or credentials this is not generally the case for all examples and other security